gbmhunter/blog/content/space/rasterio/index.md

 ```

 This error usually occurs if you are trying to reproject an image into a projection space that does not contain the image (e.g. images are in completely different UTM zones).

+## External Info

+The documentation for the latest version of `rasterio` can be found at [https://rasterio.readthedocs.io/en/latest/](https://rasterio.readthedocs.io/en/latest/).